 Bookmark or share this page

-Develop your skills and knowledge of print, broadcast and media.
+Develop your skills and knowledge of media in all its forms, including print, broadcast and digital.

-Study the cultural, political and economic role of the media.
+Study the cultural, political and economic roles of media forms, organisations and technologies.

 Learn from experienced media industry professionals and academics with strong research backgrounds.

 Choose practical and theoretical modules that reflect your career aims and interests.

 Our media and journalism students run our student radio station, magazine and TV channel.

 Develop the knowledge and skills you need to find employment in industries such as media, PR and journalism.
 You build your understanding of the cultural, political and economic roles of media forms, organisations and technologies in contemporary society.
 You also learn to effectively conduct research, write for different audiences and work individually as well as in teams.

 You develop an awareness of various types of media and the similarities and differences between them.
 As well as learning about traditional media, such as print and broadcast, you also study newer, convergent forms and cutting-edge developments within the media industries.